 When poaching more than one egg at once, make sure that you don’t put them all in too quickly, because each new egg will temporarily reduce the temperature of the water.

-Speaking of multiple eggs, in my experience, three is about as many as you can do at once without things getting a little hairy (but you’ll need an 8″ or so diameter pan to do it).
+Speaking of multiple eggs, in my experience, three is about as many as you can do at once without things getting a little hairy (but you’ll need a bigger pan to do it).
 If you want to take up the challenge and try more, you have my awe and respect.